lacinoire/master-thesis/docs/sampling-and-validation.md

 - in the longer survey (for "No!", "yes" just should be completed directly and show the "thank you page" only):
   >Thanks a lot that you want to give us some deeper feedback! // already track click without completing the survey!

+  >>> What about if they accidentally clicked the wrong field? :) (Easiest solution: instruction in email to correct)

   >
   >We looked a build {id} and believed that it failed for this reason:
   >{our labeled part}